 - Your personal valuation: Your personal loss of goods through fire may be difficult to measure.
-These personal items have SENTIMENTAL VALUE to you; however, it is objective measures of value that you, the insurer, and the Internal Revenue Service will use as a common ground for discussion.
+While these personal items may have sentimental value to you, it is objective measures of value that you, the insurer, and the Internal Revenue Service will use as a common ground for discussion.
 Some of these objective measures are discussed below.

 - Cost when purchased: This is an important element in establishing an item's final value.
 Receipts will help verify the cost price.

-There are companies that specialize in the restoration of fire damaged tructures.
+There are companies that specialize in the restoration of fire damaged structures.
 Whether you or your insurer employs this type of service, be clear of who will pay.
 Be sure to request an estimate of cost for the work.
-Before any company is hired check their references.
+Before any company is hired to do work for you, be sure to check their references to ensure that they are qualified and reputable to make repairs to your home.
 These companies provide a range of services that may include some or all of the following: